Qotes/Funk.ts/guide.md

 Even not marked as raw, internal functions may only import functions that's quite focus and persistent. e.g. you may import `curry` because whatever we do to it, it just do what it's suppoed to do, but use proped is deprecated as the param orders might be changed in future.

+## generics

+I sincerely do believe that using more than 3 params is a bad practice.
+So I'm not going to write generic overloads for functions more than 3 params, they will just go as rests.
+I even considered to forcely accept not more than 3 params for every functions of this library, but gaved up as somehow I think it's not a library but looks like a weird dialect of Typescript.

 ## TODO

+NOTE: There's no need to hurry to implement some of the methods, focus more on reusable tools than common helpers.d

+params number check

 arity